w3f/Grants-Program/applications/maintenance/wasm-opt-for-rust.md

 - 10 hours to upgrade Binaryen
 - 300 USD / hour
-- x2 for unforseen obstacles
+- x2 for unforeseen obstacles

 This implies that a particularly difficult upgrade could exceed the monthly budget.
 In such a case the work would spill over across multiple months,